-In a my last post I showed how to use a Desmos graph to discover, by looking at the tangent line as it moved along the graph of the function, the properties of the derivative of a function.
+In my last post I showed how to use a Desmos graph to discover, by looking at the tangent line as it moved along the graph of the function, the properties of the derivative of a function.
 This post goes in the opposite direction.
 Now, instead of discovering the properties of the derivative from the graph of the function, we will use that knowledge to identify important information about the function from the graph of its derivative.
 We are not discovering anything here; rather we are putting our previous discoveries to use.

 One of the uses of the derivative is to deduce properties of its antiderivative, i.e. the function of which it is the derivative.
 This is an important skill for students to be able to use.
-It is also a type of question that appears on every Advanced Placement Calculus exams in both the free-response sections and the multiple-choice sections.
+It is also a type of question that appears on every Advanced Placement Calculus exam in both the free-response sections and the multiple-choice sections.
 My previous post on this topic, Reading the Derivative’s Graph, is the most read post on this blog.
-This post expands on the concepts in that post and shows how to use the Desmos file to help students develop the skills necessary to answer this type of questions.
+This post expands on the concepts in that post and shows how to use the Desmos file to help students develop the skills necessary to answer this type of question.

 Desmos is free.
 You and your students can set up their own account and save their own work there.
 There are also free Desmos apps for tablets and smart phones.